JeeWeetje/iot-workshop/Azure.md

     ```sql
     SELECT
-        CAST(water as bigint) as level,
+        CAST(level as bigint) as level,
-        EventProcessedUtcTime,
+        EventProcessedUtcTime as time,
-        IoTHub.ConnectionDeviceId
+        IoTHub.ConnectionDeviceId as deviceId
     INTO
         huboutput
     FROM